jfleury12/retail-warehouse-locations/README.md

 - Based on demographic characteristics, be able to determine which U.S. counties are likely to open major retail warehouses.

 ### Methodology
 - Using U.S. county-level data, construct a classification model to determine the probability of each county containing the target variable (warehouse presence).
+- Model utilized was logistic regression.
-False positive classifications were used a proxy to determine likely counties.
+- False positive classifications were used a proxy to determine likely counties.